liferay/liferay-docs/discover/portal/articles/08-search/02-search-results.markdown

 which you can think of as buckets that group results together if they share a common characteristic.

 Administrators can configure facets.
-Read [here](LINK) to learn how.
+Read about [configuring facets](/discover/portal/-/knowledge_base/7-0/configuring-facets) to learn more.

 ## Search Results Relevance [](id=search-results-relevance)